JBharwani2/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 Repository includes projects completed for self learning and professional growth.
 Each project is either stored in the form of a Jupyter Notebook file within this repository or in a linked report on count.co for SQL projects.
-The project complexity increases from the top of the project description list to the bottom.

 ## Project Descriptions
 - **Medical Insurance Analysis**